 Should you choose to drop this course, YOU must initiate the drop and acquire all the proper signatures and paperwork.
-The last day for the student to elect to drop the class or all classes (receiving a "W") is Friday, November 12, 2021.
+The last day for the student to elect to drop the class (receiving a "W") is November 10, 2023.

 LAST DAY OF CLASS/FINAL EXAM DATES